Faculty Member Doreen Swetkis leads a session on coming together as a learning community at the MPA orientation.

 Develop your interests by selecting from a range of relevant elective offerings.
 Students may choose elective courses from the MPA or Master of Environmental Studies offerings.
 Courses are offered during the regular academic year as well as in the summer.
 Course offerings change annually.
 See the current catalog for available offerings.

-In addition, students may opt to do a thesis or to design their own courses through individual learning contracts and internships.
+In addition, students may design their own courses through individual learning contracts and internships.